-Product/Outcome 1: Participate in MPO Steering Committees and workshops on Economic Development, including development of regional Comprehensive Economic Development Plans.

-ii.
-Keep records of outreach-related activities, including contacts made and the type and number of services resulting from TMA interaction or services provided directly by the TMA.

-• Product/Outcome 1: Continue to maintain employer database, noting interactions with employers in addition to contact information.

-iii.
-Proactively solicit feedback from employers and other organizations regarding how well available transit services meet current needs and communicate the same to NJ TRANSIT.

-• Product/Outcome 1: As part of shuttle services activities, survey employers along transit routes to determine current transit needs.
+- Product/Outcome 1: Participate in MPO Steering Committees and workshops on Economic Development, including development of regional Comprehensive Economic Development Plans. - ii.
+Keep records of outreach-related activities, including contacts made and the type and number of services resulting from TMA interaction or services provided directly by the TMA. - Product/Outcome 1: Continue to maintain employer database, noting interactions with employers in addition to contact information. - iii.
+Proactively solicit feedback from employers and other organizations regarding how well available transit services meet current needs and communicate the same to NJ TRANSIT. - Product/Outcome 1: As part of shuttle services activities, survey employers along transit routes to determine current transit needs.

-Environmental strategies are designed to contribute towards reducing air pollution and greenhouse gases from the transportation sector.
-This goal will be implemented by working with public and private sector stakeholders to contribute towards reducing air pollution and greenhouse gases from the transportation sector.
-Promote the utilization of the MPO resources to support the use of electric vehicles (EV) and the construction of EV charging stations.
-Assist local and county governments, Green Teams, and businesses with electric micro-mobility planning.
+Cross County Connection activities will primarily contribute to understanding, educating and reducing onroad transportation emissions.
+These activities are in addition to the Accessibility Goal Area strategies that promote shared rides and encourage the reduction of SOV trips.

-i.
+- i.
 Provide air quality education and alerts, conduct anti-idling campaigns, educate/conduct outreach and outreach to communities about the importance of air quality, conduct air quality monitoring, and participate in the DVRPC Air Quality Partnership for TMAs serving the DVRPC region.
-The level of effort for this strategy should be no more than 50% of the total for this goal area.

-- Product/Outcome 1: Disseminate Air Quality Alerts and promotional materials to Air Quality Partners, members, local governments, and the general public. - Product/Outcome 2: Utilizing NJDEP resources, provide anti-idling educational materials to local governments and businesses.
+The level of effort for this strategy should be no more than 50% of the total for this goal area. - Product/Outcome 1: Disseminate Air Quality Alerts and promotional materials to Air Quality Partners, members, local governments, and the general public. - Product/Outcome 2: Utilizing NJDEP resources, provide anti-idling educational materials to local governments and businesses.

 i.
-Participate in activities that provide technical support to encourage EV adoption and related infrastructure throughout their service area.
-This activity should emphasize publicly accessible sites and locations in low-income areas.
+Participate in activities that provide technical support to encourage charging and related infrastructure throughout their service area.
+This activity should emphasize publicly accessible sites.

 - Product/Outcome 1: Develop and disseminate information utilizing websites, email newsletters, social media content, and other platforms.
-Content to include specifics on grant programs and incentives directed towards low-income communities and multi-unit housing. - Product/Outcome 2: Plan and/or attend events, workshops, and webinars promoting the use of electric vehicles and expansion of EV charging infrastructure.
+Content to include specifics on grant programs and incentives directed towards low-income communities and multi-unit housing. - Product/Outcome 2: Plan and/or attend events, workshops, and webinars promoting the expansion of charging infrastructure. - ii.

-ii.
 Provide technical assistance to municipalities, employers, and other destinations engaged in readiness planning, ordinance adoption, charging station siting, and participation in support of activities sponsored by the NJTPA or other agencies.

-- Product/Outcome 1: Utilizing resources from the three MPOs, NJDEP, Bureau of Public Utilities, NJDCA, and others, advise private and public sectors on charging station planning and siting best practices, development of EV-related ordinances, and utilizing grant and incentive programs. - Product/Outcome 2: Provide public and private sectors with grant research and writing assistance. - Product/Outcome 3: Update EV Primer print publication and more expansive EV resource Guide electronic publication.
+- Product/Outcome 1: Utilizing resources from the three MPOs, NJDEP, Bureau of Public Utilities, NJDCA, and others, advise private and public sectors on charging station planning and siting best practices, development of ordinances, and utilizing grant and incentive programs. - o Product/Outcome 2: Provide public and private sectors with grant research and writing assistance. - o Product/Outcome 3: Update EV Primer print publication and more expansive electronic publication.

-i.
-Encourage, educate, and support the use/implementation of E-bikes, e-scoots, and e-cargo delivery modes.

-Product/Outcome 1: Develop, incorporate, and distribute content on e-micromobility through print and electronic publications, including the EV Primer, EV Resource Guide, and monthly EV newsletter.

-iii.
-Assist municipalities and counties in technical assistance relating to micromobility e.g., needs assessment ordinance adoption, design recommendations, bike share/scooter share parking, etc.

-- Product/Outcome 1: Incorporate e-micromobility planning and infrastructure design best practices into existing Complete Streets and bicycle and pedestrian safety technical assistance programs, including road safety audits and Complete Streets ordinance/policy development. - Product/Outcome 2: Plan and/or attend events, workshops, and webinars, workshops, webinars, and other training related to e-micromobility.
+- i.
+Encourage, educate, and support the use/implementation of e-bikes, e-scooters, and e-cargo delivery modes. - Product/Outcome 1: Develop, incorporate, and distribute content on e-micromobility through print and electronic publications. - iii.
+Assist municipalities and counties in technical assistance relating to micromobility e.g., needs assessment ordinance adoption, design recommendations, bike share/scooter share parking, etc. - Product/Outcome 1: Incorporate e-micromobility planning and infrastructure design best practices into existing Complete Streets and bicycle and pedestrian safety technical assistance programs, including road safety audits and Complete Streets ordinance/policy development. - o Product/Outcome 2: Plan and/or attend events, workshops, and webinars, workshops, webinars, and other training related to e-micromobility.